 Why?
 Because with a virtual event you have even more ways to connect people to each other creatively and with more impact.
 Plus, there’s natural momentum for attendees to stay connected after a virtual conference in ways that aren’t the same as a physical one (especially today).

 Compelling programming and “main stage” speakers.
 Once you have your topic and invite list of attendees, you can focus on your programming and speakers.
 There are two kinds of programming to consider when planning how to host a virtual conference.
 First, there’s your “main stage.”

 Your main stage holds your “one-to-many” conversations, presentations, and fireside chats done over live video.
 While a typical conference keynote consists of either a person and a presentation or a day of panels, a number of the most successful virtual conferences take a different approach.

 For example, Tara McMullin of The What Works Network runs quarterly virtual conferences for digital small business owners on her Mighty Network.
 She’s found that fireside chats or 1:1 conversations that mirror a podcast interview more than a TED Talk tend to be the most engaging programming for the “main stage.”

-Whatever you do, don’t attempt a panel format when you host a virtual conference.
+Whatever you do, don’t attempt a panel format when you come up with a plan for how to host a virtual conference.
 Panels have become tired and challenging across even the best run physical events, and virtually, they are a killer.
-A virtual conference is a more intimate setting, so plan accordingly.

 To make these kinds of attendee connections possible, it’s helpful to have a volunteer facilitator or someone on your team guiding the conversation with initial prompts, questions, and a plan for what you want attendees to take away from the session.